 Thank God regularly for the beauty and goodness around you.
 Submit your requests to him with deference.
 Refrain from worry.
 Let God hold your needs and fears.

 Honor God with your time, talent, and resources.

 Surrender your life to him.
 Grant him the authority to change your heart and mind as he sees fit.
-Seek and follow his will in all major decisions.
+Seek and follow his will in all significant decisions.
 Permit him to reorient your life around his plans and priorities.

 Exercise self-control.
 Do things that please God.
 Stop doing things that displease him.

-Avoid and resist temptation as best you can.
+Avoid and resist temptation as best as you can.
 When you do fail morally, confess your transgressions to God and repent.